h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_Quiz.md

 #### Task
 1. Calculate the training accuracy for each subtree and the full tree
 2. Which pruning decision would reduced error pruning make?
-3. For α = 0.15, calculate the cost-complexity for the full tree vs pruned versions
+3. For $\alpha = 0.15$, calculate the cost-complexity for the full tree vs pruned versions
 4. Analyze what the validation performance pattern suggests about overfitting
 5. Write the final decision rule after optimal pruning
 6. If the insurance company wants to minimize false negatives (missing high-risk customers) while keeping false positives below 20%, what pruning strategy would you recommend?